 The District's interest rates are also subject to the broader financial market conditions.
 This was particularly apparent during the Great Recession and more recently, during the COVID-19 pandemic.
 During both the financial crisis and the early months of the COVID-19 pandemic, there were periods when market access became very restricted and with respect to the Great Recession, certain municipal products failed.
 While some products that had been common in the municipal market prior to the Great Recession, such as auction rate securities and AAA-rated bond insurance, are no longer available, the municipal market recovered following the Great Recession.
-In addition, following intervention by the federal government, access to the municipal market to sell bonds began to normalize beginning in spring 2020 with interest rates currently at near long-term lows.
+In addition, following intervention by the federal government to address COVID-19 in spring 2020, access to the municipal market normalized and interest rates remained low throughout fiscal year 2020-21.